woodie/gollum-wiki-oauth/README.md

 ## Special thanks

-I would not have gotten this all working without the excellent Gollum setup guide from [Hitesh Jethva](https://www.linkedin.com/in/hitesh-jethva/) and some OAuth advise and assistance from [Ahmed Musaad](https://www.linkedin.com/in/ahmedmusaad/).
+This would not have been possible without the excellent Gollum setup guide from [Hitesh Jethva](https://www.linkedin.com/in/hitesh-jethva/) and some OAuth advise and assistance from [Ahmed Musaad](https://www.linkedin.com/in/ahmedmusaad/).